GabeValerio/Famodular/docs/README.md

-# Next.js Starter Template
+# Famodular

-A modern, full-featured Next.js starter template with authentication, payments, and admin panel.
+A modular community center platform for groups of any kind with customizable modules for calendars, todos, check-ins, goals, finance, and more.

 ## Features